Azure-Samples/contoso-chat/docs/workshop/docs/2-Workshop/01-Setup/1-Pre-Requisites/index.md

             - This is needed for provisioning the Azure infrastructure for your AI project.
             - If you don't have an Azure account, [signup for a free one](https://aka.ms/free) now. (takes just a few mins)

-    ??? info "2.
-What You Should Know (expand to view)"
+    ??? quote "2.
+WHAT YOU SHOULD KNOW (click to expand)"

         1. (recommended) **Familiarity with Visual Studio Code**
             1. The workshop is run completely in GitHub Codespaces, a virtualized Linux machine in the cloud.
 We do not run any code in your local laptop.